 Treats moderate to severe pain.
-Also used together with medical supervision and counseling to treat narcotic drug addiction or to help control withdrawal symptoms in patients being treated for narcotic drug addiction.
+Also used together with medical supervision and counseling for treatment of narcotic drug addiction.
 This medicine is a narcotic pain reliever.

 There may be other brand names for this medicine.

 Diskets Dispersible, Dolophine HCl, Methadone HCl Intensol, Methadose

 Do not use this medicine if you have had an allergic reaction to methadone.
 Do not use this medicine if you have serious asthma or other breathing problems, or if you have paralytic ileus (blocked bowel).

 How to Use This Medicine

 Liquid, Tablet, Tablet for Suspension